-- A disclosure of public administration information that is accompanied by such a suspicion is referred to as an appropriate disclosure of public administration information for the purposes of the PID Act. - There are a number of relevant authorities that can receive disclosures relating to public administration information. - Whether a disclosure of public interest information is made to a relevant authority depends on the type of information being disclosed and what or who the information relates to. - Section 5(5) of the PID Act specifies the relevant authorities that can receive disclosure of public interest information. - The list of relevant authorities is included in the appendices to the ICAC Guidelines (see the ICAC Guidelines). - If the public administration information relates to a public officer in the LSA, both the LSA responsible officer or the person responsible for the supervision or management of the public officer the public administration information relates to are relevant authorities. - If the public administration information relates to a public sector employee in the LSA or relates to the LSA, both the LSA responsible officer or the Commissioner for Public Sector Employment are relevant authorities. - The OPI is also a relevant authority for any appropriate disclosure of public administration information.
+- A disclosure of public administration information that is accompanied by such a suspicion is referred to as an appropriate disclosure of public administration information for the purposes of the PID Act. - There are a number of relevant authorities that can receive disclosures relating to public administration information. - Whether a disclosure of public interest information is made to a relevant authority depends on the type of information being disclosed and what or who the information relates to. - Section 5(5) of the PID Act specifies the relevant authorities that can receive disclosure of public interest information. - The list of relevant authorities is included in the appendices to the ICAC Guidelines (see the ICAC Guidelines). - If the public administration information relates to a public officer in the LSA, both the LSA Responsible Officers and the person responsible for the supervision or management of the public officer the public administration information relates to are relevant authorities. - If the public administration information relates to a public sector employee in the LSA or relates to the LSA, both the LSA Responsible Officers and the Commissioner for Public Sector Employment are relevant authorities. - The OPI is also a relevant authority for any appropriate disclosure of public administration information.

-How do I make a disclosure of public administration information?
+How do I Make a Disclosure of Public Administration Information?